joel-lbth/council-data-network/README.md

 # council-data-network
-> a reference guide to council datasets by function, and the relationships between them
+> a reference guide to council datasets by function, and the relationships between them - based on the [lginform standards lists](https://standards.esd.org.uk) connecting council functions and showing each function's services as leaf nodes (datasets)

 this project's `docs` dir is published as a public [logseq graph](https://joel-lbth.github.io/council-data-network/#/graph), which is an interlinked series of files